 How To Use Our Size And Layout Practicality Score

-When you read a Dweva sofa review, you will see a size and layout practicality rating next to other category scores.
-This number is not an isolated metric.
-It ties directly back to the process described on this page.
+When you read a Dweva sofa review, you will see a size and layout practicality rating next to the other category scores for comfort, durability, cleaning, and value.
+It is not a throwaway number.
+It comes directly from the process on this page.

-If you live in a small apartment with tight hallways, you may want models with layout scores above three and with strong notes about modular pieces.
-If you own a townhouse with an open plan and very wide living room, you may accept lower flexibility in exchange for a large, statement-size sectional.
+If you live in a small apartment with tight hallways, you will probably want stronger layout scores and clear notes about modular pieces.
+If you have a wide open-plan room, you may be more willing to trade flexibility for a larger sectional.